rtm-dc/LAB-SOP-experiments/docs/04-Analysis.md

 The estimate of the average treatment effect is $0.949$, with a 95% confidence interval covering $(0.484, 1.413)$.

+When we want to adjust for a factor variable that has many levels, the interactions in the Lin estimator may not all be identified.
+In this case, when we want the Lin estimate of the ATE, we coarsen the factor into fewer categories.

+Sometimes we are interested in quantities other than average treatment effects.
+For example, in an [experiment](https://thelabprojects.dc.gov/high-risk-drivers) involving safety messaging, we might have exploratory interest in whether different models of cars' registrants appear to behave differently.
+In such an exploration, we estimate a linear model with a coefficient for each car model without centering and interacting the predictors.
+Here, we are not interested in the average treatment effect; further, the Lin version of this model demands more than the data can provide -- a treatment and control unit for every car model.

 ### Adjusting for Blocks {#sec-adjust-blocks}

 Where treatment probabilities or sample sizes vary across blocks we account for our blocking by either treating the block indicators $B_j$ as Lin covariates and estimating